 - You will need to take into consideration whether the year entered is a leap year.
-As you recall, a year is a leap year if it is divisible by 4, unless it is a century year where it is a leap year only if it is divisible by 400.
-See lab 5 dated 9/26/2006. - To calculate the day on which a particular date falls, the following algorithm may be used:
+As you recall, a year is a leap year if it is divisible by 4, unless it is a century year where it is a leap year only if it is divisible by 400. - To calculate the day on which a particular date falls, the following algorithm may be used: